Online Therapy - wherever you are in the world

 - Place your computer at a comfortable height and distance to be able to “see and be seen.”
 I prefer being able to see you at least from the waist up in order to take advantage of “body language” cues.
 Depending on the position of our respective cameras, we may experience difficulty with eye contact.
 This can be distracting, but I find that we will adjust fairly quickly.

-Please familiarise yourself with the Skype program and practice using it before our first session.
+Please familiarise yourself with your preferred online program and practice using it before our first session.

 If we run into “technological difficulties” we can finish our session by telephone.
 You can then attempt to remedy the problem(s) before our next session.

-- Online therapy and counselling is for those who are comfortable with computers and able to use videoconferencing technology.
-You will need a high-speed internet connection for best results.
+- Online therapy and counselling are for those who are comfortable with computers and able to use videoconferencing technology.
+You will need a high-speed internet connection for the best results.
 It is not for you if you are not comfortable with computers or unable to use video conferencing technology confidently.

-- The programs I use are Skypeand Zoom.
-Both are secure, free, high-quality video conferencing program that allow us to see and hear each other using your computer and webcam (and headset if you choose).
+- The programs I use are secure, free, high-quality video conferencing programs that allow us to see and hear each other using your computer and webcam (and headset if you choose).
 They are free and easy to download off the internet or install as an app.
 They are free of adware/malware/spyware etc. and, most importantly, provide confidentiality.
-You can use Skype or Zoom on your desktop computer, mobile phone or even tablet (such as an iPad).
+You can use these tools on your desktop computer, mobile phone or even tablet (such as an iPad).

 Is Online Therapy Confidential?

 - Yes, all online sessions are encrypted to ensure privacy and confidentiality.
-You can read more about how Skype and Zoom protect your privacy on their respective websites.
+You can read more about how the different tools protect your privacy on their respective websites.

 We also offer services for other challenges like relationship anxiety.
 See following link for more details: Relationship Counselling Manchester